digao-dalpiaz/Dam/README.md

 # How to use

-The main ideia is to drop one TDam in the main form, or main data module.
+The main idea is to drop one TDam in the main form, or main data module.
 The TDam is a container that have all TDamMsg (message dialog).

 To manage messages, just **double-click** at the TDam component, or right-click and choose **Manage Dam Messages**.